avarobillard/avarobillard/README.md

 ## Hi!
 I'm Ava Robillard 👋

-I am an early career data scientist with a background in plant science! 🪷 I am currently pursuing my Master's in Environmental Data Science at the Bren School of Environmental Science and Management to expand my programming skills to broader sustainability challenges.
+I am an early career data scientist with a background in plant science! 🪷 I am currently pursuing my Master's in Environmental Data Science at the Bren School of Environmental Science & Management to expand my programming skills to broader sustainability challenges.
 Learn more on my personal website, [avarobillard.github.io](https://avarobillard.github.io/).

+## 📖 Education
+- Master of Environmental Data Science (Expected June 2026)- University of California, Santa Barbara
+- Bachelor of Science in Plant Sciences, Minor in Data Science (2025)- Cornell University

 <!--
 **avarobillard/avarobillard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.